Straight man brags about being only straight man in theatre school - The Beaverton

 Since graduating, Gibson has focused on taking some real artistic risks, like auditioning for the role of Frank.
 N Furter in a production of the Rocky Picture Show.
 “I spent three years surrounded by gay men and, thus, have perfected the flamboyant-sassy-character,” added Gordon in an offensively lispy voice.
 “So, I basically got a degree in how to play queer.”

-At press time, Gibson bragged about being the only guy to listen to “Straight Outta Compton” cover-to-cover.
+At press time, Gibson bragged about being the only white guy to listen to “Straight Outta Compton” cover-to-cover.